A Comprehensive Guide to Sezane Bags

 croco print victor bags

-The Victor also comes in a “croco-print” leather for a little more ($390), in brown (with a non-adjustable light gold chain — by far my favorite) and black (with a non-adjustable leather (but still elevated) strap).
+The Victor also comes in a “croco-print” leather for a little more ($390), in khaki (a lovely deep green) and black.

 farrow bag from sezane